Paid Family and Sick Leave in the U.S.

 There is no federal requirement that employers offer employees paid sick leave when they or a family member has a short-term illness that does not permit them to work.
 In 2015, the Obama Administration issued an executive order that requires federal contractors to offer at least seven days of paid sick leave per year to their employees, on an accrual basis, which took effect in 2017.
 At the time of enactment, this applied to approximately 300,000 people working on federal contracts.
 Furthermore, government employees have generally had access to paid sick leave through employee benefits packages.
 Introduced in Congress in 2019, the Healthy Families Act would require employers nationwide with 15 or more employees to provide at least one hour of earned paid sick leave for every 30 hours workers (up to a maximum of 56 hours per year).
 Employees would be able to use sick leave for their own illness, to care for a family member, or to address needs resulting from domestic violence, sexual assault, or stalking.

 There has been more traction on paid sick leave policies at the state and local level (Figure 2).
-Since the first law was passed by voter initiative in 2006 in San Francisco, ten states plus D.C., 19 cities, and 3 counties have passed laws requiring that eligible employees get paid time off to care for themselves or sick children.
-Several of these laws also specifically allow workers to use paid sick leave for reasons related to caring for other sick family members, or in cases of sexual assault, harassment, or domestic violence.
+Since the first law was passed by voter initiative in 2006 in San Francisco, 12 states, plus D.C.1, and 21 other localities have passed laws requiring that eligible employees get paid time off to care for themselves or sick children.2 Two additional states (ME and NV) have general paid leave laws that allow employees to use accrued leave for any reason, including illness.
+Eight states’ and eleven localities’ requirements explicitly apply to public health emergencies, such as closure of a business or child’s school to protect public health.
+All state and all local paid sick leave laws permit use of accrued leave for reasons associated with sexual assault, domestic violence, and stalking, except Pittsburgh’s.
 Current paid sick leave laws generally work on an accrual basis, dependent on previous hours worked.
 The pay rate and the amount of paid sick time that can be accrued varies by policy.

 Employer Health Benefits Data